vgurianov/uml-sp/docs/index.md

-<a id="cmdTopRight4" href="http://docs.binpy.org/dev" target="_blank" class="button glow button-rounded button-highlight">Read the documentation</a>
 <h1 id="header-1"><a href="#header-1"></a>UML2 SP.
 What Is It?</h1>
-The UML2 SP (UML Scientific Profile) is UML-profile for development a simulation models.
+The UML2 SP (UML Scientific Profile) is UML-profile for development of a simulation models.
 UML2 SP is like a lite version of standard profile for Unified Process and support Use-Case Model, Analysis Model, Design Model.
 The language fit to simulation in science.
 It is profile based on UML 2.5.
 <br/><a href="annotations">See more information</a>
 <h1 id="header-2"><a href="#header-1"></a>Contents</h1>